 Now on to the key and all the magic!!
 We started with using the sparkle Mod Podge again; because the more sparkle the better!
 I decided just to put it on the top of the key.

-Once both tags are dry, I put the smaller on top of the large one and strung some twine thru both to hook them together.
+Once both tags are dry, I put the smaller on top of the large one.
+I strung some twine thru both to hook them together.

 Of course the kids had to add a little extra glitter to the whole thing, just to make sure it would help the key work.

-They also made me promise to let them put the bag of excess glitter outside just in case Santa needs more of it to make it work.
+They also made me promise to let them put the bag of excess glitter outside.
+Why?
+Just in case Santa needs more of it to make it work!

 I’m hoping that with all of this, they will be comfortable with the idea of Santa being able to get into the house on Christmas Eve to eat his cookies and leave his Christmas cheer!